China wants to build an ecological civilization

 In China, you have dedicated volunteers digging through trash cans daily to pull out anything that can be recycled.
 They can sell it to make a little extra money, so they are really motivated to make the effort to find each and every recyclable item.

-With huge investment in solar, wind and hydropower, renewable energy solutions already cover 10% of energy demand.
+With huge investments in solar, wind, and hydropower, renewable energy solutions already cover 10% of energy demand.
 This number is expected to rise to 16% by 2020.
-Cleaner and sustainable manufacturing program that are underway will reduce sources of pollution.
+Cleaner and sustainable manufacturing programs that are underway will reduce sources of pollution.
 Actions like these will go a long way.

 Chinese consumers are becoming more interested in environmentally friendly practices and products.
-In China, many houses, use the air purifier to keep their home safety against the pollution.
+In China, many houses, use air purifiers to keep their homes safe from pollution.
 The air purifier market is a boom in China because many Chinese people paid attention to their health.

 China banned the use of thin plastic bags in all retail outlets in June 2008, encouraging consumers to switch to reusable shopping bags.

 President Xi Jinping vowed to punish “violators” who will destroy the environment “with an iron hand.”
 Premier Li Keqiang opened the two-week-long NPC gathering by calling pollution “a blight on people’s quality of life” and promised significant cuts in emissions.